typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

 ```

 `liftF[F[_], L, V](fv: F[V])(implicit monoidL: Monoid[L], F: Applicative[F]): WriterT[F, L, V]`
-:  This function allow you to build the datatype starting from the
+:  This function allows you to build the datatype starting from the
    value `V` wrapped into an `F`.
 Notice how it requires:
    * `Monoid[L]`, since it uses the `empty` value from the typeclass
-   to fill the `L` value not specified in input.
+   to fill the `L` value not specified in the input.
    * `Applicative[F]` to modify the inner value.

 ```scala mdoc:nest